 “Draw” a shape, letter or word on your child’s hand, arm or back with your finger and have them guess what it is, or have them “draw “on you.

-We hope these activities give you ideas for fun, practical ways to keep the learning going during these difficult times!
+We hope these activities give you ideas for fun, practical ways to keep the learning going during the summer!